 Physical Inspections Are Going Digital

 The days of getting an inspection done in person are slowly dwindling.
-Technologies like computer vision and AI allows non-professionals to complete the assessments with guidance from the systems.
+Technologies like computer vision and AI allow non-professionals to complete the assessments with guidance from the systems.
 This results in a cheaper, more objective, and faster inspection.

 Fuel Cell Electric Vehicles On the Rise